-In real life, governments sometimes simply revalue their currency, by creating "new" dollars or whatever, worth 1,000 or whatever of the old dollars.
+Second, governments can sometimes simply revalue their currency when the numbers get too unwieldy, by creating "new" dollars or whatever, worth 1,000 or whatever of the old dollars.
+Except that governments usually leave that to the central banks.
 This revaluing is usually only for hyperinflation - they don't do much about "normal" inflation - for example, they aren't going to change things so that that newspaper in the 1980s that cost 40 cents and now costs $1.50 costs 40 cents again - ditto that 20-cent bag of candy that now costs about $2.
 Although, likely when numbers become ridiculously high for a chocolate bar, then new currencies will arise and gradually shift to their use for sake of convenience, with the older currencies likely kept in record (so that they're still valuable).

-The portrayal of runaway cumulative inflation in fiction probably peaked in the 1980s.
-From 1973 through 1982, the annual inflation rate in the U.S. never fell below 6% and often reached double-digit percentages.
+The portrayal of runaway cumulative inflation in fiction probably peaked from 1973 through 1982, the annual inflation rate in the U.S. never fell below 6% and often reached double-digit percentages.
 To this day, there's been no consensus as to what caused this period of "stagflation."
+The "Nixon Shock" of 1971, when President Richard Nixon took the US Dollar off the remaining vestiges of the Gold Standard allowing the Federal Reserve to have no restrictions in printing and loaning money as debt, was a highly likely cause.
 For all we knew at the time, this high inflation rate might continue indefinitely.
 Thus, many fiction writers painted a picture of the future with $15 cups of coffee by the year 2000.
 (Insert joke about Starbucks' prices here.)

 As a rule of thumb, prices double every 23 years with an average inflation rate of 3 percent, and every 10 years if the average rate is 7 percent.
 When a show pulls out this trope, use this to compare what future prices are actually likely to be at that time.